sai-meghana-s/speaker_identification/README.md

 - 🧼 Noise reduction using `noisereduce`
 - 🗣️ Voice Activity Detection (VAD) using `webrtcvad`
 - ✂️ Extraction of speech-only segments to `speech_only.wav`
 - 📂 Modular Python codebase
+- 🎤 Speaker diarization support using `pyannote-audio`

 ## 📁 Project Structure